syncfusion-content/wpf-docs/wpf/Ribbon/RibbonGallery.md

 {% endtabs %}

-Custom Menu items of RibbonGallery added by creating instance of RibbonButton and add it to MenuItems property of RibbonGallery.
-You can use SplitButton or MenuButton instead of RibbonButton.
+Custom Menu items of RibbonGallery added by creating instance of RibbonButton and add it to MenuItems property of RibbonGallery in code behind.
+SplitButton or MenuButton can also added instead of RibbonButton.

 {% tabs %}